Librarians can help you:

 For additional resources and information see: the Department of Slavic Languages & Literatures, the University of Pittsburgh Center for Russian, East European & Eurasian Studies, and the REESWeb: Russian and East European Studies Internet Resources pages.

-The Russian, East European & Eurasian collection consists of over 1,000,000 volumes, (approximately 300,000 are in the languages of the area), plus hundreds of newspapers and periodicals from or about the region.
+The Russian, East European & Eurasian collection consists of over 600,000 volumes, of which a very substantial number are in the languages of the area, plus hundreds of newspapers and periodicals from or about the region.
 Many of the latter are in electronic format, on external databases, or on CD-ROM.
 The East European collection includes nearly 100,000 holdings in Polish literature, history, politics, and culture as well as rare books, newspapers, and musical scores that were formerly housed at Alliance College.

 Strengths of the collection are Russian and Polish history, literature, culture, political science, economics, international relations, and the life of immigrants from these REEES countries in the United States.
 Polish-American resources are especially well-represented at the University of Pittsburgh.
 There is also a special collection of Slovak monographs and serials.
 Pitt has been actively working to enhance the Slovak, Bosnian/Croatian/Serbian, and Romanian collections overall.
 An extensive exchange program of materials with Russian and East European institutions provides material unavailable through other sources.